Authorise and capture payments

 - If the pre-authorisation is approved, the order status becomes

-- You can capture a payment once only, for the full amount or enter a partial amount.
+- You can capture the full amount or enter a partial amount to capture.
+With Stripe you can capture a payment once only.
 Click Capture Now to charge the amount to the customer's card.

 Enter the amount to capture